Card-Forge/forge/README.txt

 Informational icons overlays for cards on the battlefield:

-Added icons that will be drawn over the cards in the battlefield for phasing and counters.
+The Battlefield will now display three symbolic icons that will overlay creature cards.
+These icons are used to denote summoning sickness and whether a creature is attacking or blocking.
+Added additional icons that will be drawn over the cards in the battlefield for phasing and counters at a later date.
 The attack/block/phasing icons and counters will now also be shown on large cards, only casting cost will be omitted.
 Lands and tokens with different amounts/types of counters will no longer stack.
 Tokens with different summoning sickness will no longer stack.
 Lands that become creatures will now always be moved to the front row.

 Optional choice for abilities that are on the stack: